usnistgov/TaML/README.md

 # Theory aware Machine Learning (TaML)

 This repository contains code to incorporate imperfect theory into machine learning for improved prediction and explainability.
-Specifically, it focuses on the case study of the dimensions of a polymer chain in different solvent qualities.
-For machine learning methods, three methods are considered: Gaussian Process Regression with heteroscedastic noise, Gaussian Process Regression with homoscedastic noise and Random Forest.
+Specifically, it focuses on the case study of the dimensions of a polymer chain, in this case the radius of gyration, in different solvent qualities.
+For machine learning models, three models are considered: Gaussian Process Regression with heteroscedastic noise, Gaussian Process Regression with homoscedastic noise and Random Forest.
+Of the three models, we encourage use of Gaussian Process Regression with heteroscedastic noise as it provides accurate uncertainty estimates.

+Gaussian Process Regression with heteroscedastic noise relies on the [GPFlow](https://www.gpflow.org/) python package.
+However, since heteroscedastic noise is not natively implemented, we implement a derived class to add this functionality (see `taml/GPRhetero.py`).
+Gaussian Process Regression with homoscedastic noise is implemented natively with GPFlow.
+Random Forest is implemented using [Scikit-learn](https://scikit-learn.org/stable/).

 The repository is intended for the following use cases: